-The helpline service is funded by Kent local authorities (including TWBC) and Kent County Council.
+The helpline service is funded by Kent local authorities (including Tunbridge Wells Borough Council) and Kent County Council.

 New Business Support Hub

-A new business support site for Kent and Medway: www.cv19supporthub.org
+CV19 support hub is a new business support website for Kent and Medway.

 This site is curated and populated by the Kent Business Community, moderated by the Kent and Medway Growth Hub.
 Its purpose is to act as a repository of information, advice and guidance provided by the private sector as part of a collective response to the Covid-19 crisis.
 The site includes advice via downloads, blogs and videos.